 Food options at Cosmopolitan receive a considerable amount of buzz on social media and for good reason.

 Although Cosmo’s known restaurants and bars are fantastic, their hidden food and drink options tend to drive the greatest amount of buzz.
-One of those options, Ghost Donkey, is an unadvertised speakeasy featuring handcrafted mezcal and tequila cocktails and one hell of a cool atmosphere.
+One of those options, Ghost Donkey, is an unadvertised speakeasy featuring hand-crafted mezcal and tequila cocktails and one hell of a cool atmosphere.

-So, Where Can Ghost Donkey Be Found at Cosmopolitan?
+So, Where Is Ghost Donkey at Cosmopolitan?

 The idea of a speakeasy, or hidden bar, is genius.
-Although Ghost Donkey’s existence is now relatively well known among Vegas regulars, there is still a feeling of “being an insider” sitting at a bar that many are oblivious to.
+Although Ghost Donkey’s existence is now relatively well known among Vegas regulars, there’s still a feeling of “being an insider” sitting at a bar that many are oblivious to.
 It’s just fun.

 Ghost Donkey also has an intimate vibe hard to find at a mega-resort which adds to its allure.
 With only 10 stools at the bar and seating for 10-15 more throughout the room, the entire space isn’t much larger than a typical hotel room.

 Although unable to define what half the ingredients are, I found the mix of tequila, ancho verde, roasted poblano, pineapple, and lime created a spicy, yet sweet concoction that when mixed with the salt lined rim was fantastic.

 Here is a link to Ghost Donkey’s full menu.